nautobot/nautobot/nautobot/docs/configuration/authentication/ldap.md

 ## Multiple LDAP Server Support

-Multiple Server is supported in `django-auth-ldap`.
-The features [documentation](https://django-auth-ldap.readthedocs.io/en/latest/multiconfig.html).
+Multiple servers can be supported in `django-auth-ldap` by the use of additional LDAP backends, as described in the library's [documentation](https://django-auth-ldap.readthedocs.io/en/latest/multiconfig.html).

-In order to load the custom backends into Nautobot a plugin can be used, this plugin will allow the backends to be loaded into the Django settings for use within the `nautobot_config.py` file.
-At the simplest form the plugin should have custom backends defined.
+In order to define and load additional backends into Nautobot a plugin can be used.
+This plugin will allow the backend(s) to be loaded into the Django settings for use within the `nautobot_config.py` file.
+At the simplest form the plugin should have a custom backend(s) defined:

 ```python
 # my_customer_backends.py